 - Test glucose levels more frequently and treat hyperglycemia as you normally would.

 Heat exhaustion and heatstroke

 Heat exhaustion and heatstroke usually happen during particularly hot spells.
 Type 1 Diabetes carries a higher risk of developing heat exhaustion.
 Know the symptoms of heat exhaustion and heatstroke, take steps to prevent it and act quickly if it does happen.

-Heat exhaustion also looks very similar to migraine in children and young adults (who often do not have unilateral pain or aura symptoms) and could be mistaken for a migraine in those who have the condition.
+Heat exhaustion also looks very similar to a migraine in children and young adults (who often do not have unilateral pain or aura symptoms) and could be mistaken for a migraine in those who have the condition.
 The distinguishing features of heat exhaustion is muscle cramps, rapid pulse and lowered blood pressure, but these may not always be present.

 If unsure, taking action as if someone has heatstroke does no harm, as long as the alternative causes are not excluded. (i.e. treating someone for heatstroke for 30 minutes when they are hypoglycemic could lead to very serious consequences if hypoglycemia is left untreated.)
-None of the actions taken for heatstroke would impact negatively on either hypoglycemia, hyperglycemia or migraine.
+None of the actions taken for heatstroke would impact negatively on either hypoglycemia, hyperglycemia or a migraine.

 - fatigue and lethargy

 - feeling lightheaded, faint or dizzy